 “I don’t want to be at the mercy of my emotions.
 I want to use them, to enjoy them, and to dominate them.”― Oscar Wilde, The Picture of Dorian Gray

 Do you find yourself jumping from one emotion to another within a second?

 Are you tired of being unable to manage reactions that you end up regretting?
-Because it’s also almost impossible to take control of your emotions when you’re at a boiling point feeling flushed with a clenched jaw, your heart rate increased, and baring teeth.
+Because it’s also almost impossible to take control of your emotions when you’re at a boiling point feeling flushed with a clenched jaw, your heart rate increased, and your baring teeth.
 You’re so angry you could rip the person out.

 Taking control of your emotions is a skill you cultivate.
 Since emotions are responses we’re wired to create, we can manage them effectively and stop moving from highs to lows.
 The only way you can truly control your emotions is by choosing to do so.
-You have to understand yourself and use that as a basis to control your reactions.
+You must understand yourself and use that as a basis to control your reactions.

 Suppressing your emotions is also unadvisable.
 Rather than pushing your emotions to the back burner, you should channel them to the safest outlet possible.
-For example, emotions like anger, rage, and disappointment will always find a way to reflect in your actions if they’re.
+For example, emotions like anger, rage, and disappointment will always find a way to reflect on your actions if they’re.

 Disappointment makes you push people away, anger makes you quick to find fault and place blame while rage perpetually keeps you in a sour mood.